DOI-USGS/planetary-sdi/content/europa/get_involved.md

 {{< tab "Data Users" >}}
 ## Who is this section for?
-If you are a data user and you need help using products within the ESDI, this is the place to start.
+If you are a data user and you need help using products within the Europa SDI, this is the place to start.

 {{< /tabs >}}